 White blood cells (WBCs) are produced by the immune system and help defend the body against infection.
 A normal total WBC count is 4,500 to 10,000 (or 4.5 to 10.0).
 A high count may mean that your body is fighting an infection.
 Low counts may be caused by certain drugs or infections.
 There are different types of white blood cells that are listed on your lab report as "the differential."
 The differential tells you the amount of each type of white blood cell as a percentage of the total WBC count.

-These cells fight bacterial infections.
-A normal neutrophil percentage is about 50 to70 percent of the total WBC count.
-When your neutrophil count is low (a condition called neutropenia), you are more likely to get bacterial infections.
+These cells fight infections caused by bacteria.
+A normal neutrophil percentage is about 50 to 70 percent of the total WBC count.
+When your neutrophil count is extremely low (a condition called neutropenia), you are more likely to get bacterial infections.

 There are two types of lymphocytes: B cells and T cells.
-B cells make antibodies and T cells attack germs.
+B cells make antibodies (proteins that identify germs) and T cells attack germs.
 Usually, lymphocytes account for about 20 to 40 percent of the total number of WBCs.
 CD4 cells are a type of T cell that is measured separately.
-For more information, see The Well Project's article on Understanding CD4 Cells and CD4 Cell Tests.
+For more information, see our fact sheet on Understanding CD4 Cells and CD4 Cell Tests.

 - Monocytes and Macrophages

 These cells engulf or "eat" and destroy disease-causing organisms (germs).
 They normally make up about two to ten percent of the total WBC count.

 These cells play a role in allergic reactions and defend against parasites (organisms that live inside a person and feed off him or her).
 They normally make up about one to eight percent of the total WBC count.

 Platelets are necessary for blood clotting.
 A normal platelet count is about 130,000 to 440,000.
 If your platelet count is low, you may bleed or bruise easily.